August 30, 2003: Arlington, Texas

-During my first visit to Globe Life Park Zach and I endured a 90 minute rain delay.
-Fortunately this scared away many of the season ticket holders who endured another losing season.
-Zach and I were able to sit 5 rows off the on deck circle.
-It was the best seats I’ve ever had at a ballgame, what made it even better was we were watching future Cy Young award winner Johan Santana shutout the Rangers for 6 innings.
-The Rangers led by Alex Rodriguez could not muster even a run, losing to the Twins 2-0.
-Despite winning the 2003 MVP award A-Rod was traded to the Yankees during the offseason.
-It was time for promising Ranger prospects Mark Teixeira, Michael Young and Hank Blalock to step-up and become the team’s core.
+During my first visit to Globe Life Park, Zach and I endured a 90-minute rain delay.
+Fortunately, this scared away many of the season ticket holders who were suffering through another losing season.
+Zach and I were able to sit five rows from the on-deck circle.
+They were the best seats I’ve ever had at a ballgame!
+What made it even better was the fact that we were watching future Cy Young award winner Johan Santana shut out the Rangers for six innings.
+The Rangers, led by Alex Rodriguez, could not muster even a run, losing to the Twins 2-0.
+Despite winning the 2003 MVP award, A-Rod was traded to the Yankees during the offseason.
+It was time for promising Ranger prospects Mark Teixeira, Michael Young, and Hank Blalock to step up and become the team’s core.

 The Rangers were adjusting without All-Star Alfonso Soriano when I made my second visit to Globe Life Park in April 2006.
 Soriano was the second baseman on what I thought would be the best infield of my generation.
-Teixeira, Soriano, Young and Blalock, it did not get any better than that.
+Teixeira, Soriano, Young and Blalock…it did not get any better than that.
 Instead of signing Soriano to a long-term contract, the Rangers decided to address their pitching needs by signing Kevin Millwood and trading for Vincente Padilla and Adam Eaton.
-This was vital because, Globe Life Park is the Coors Field of the American League.
+This was vital because Globe Life Park is the Coors Field of the American League.
 Rangers’ management is committed to building a well-rounded organization.
-The game I attended did not show that, Rangers 13 Devil Rays 7.
+The game I attended did not show that: Rangers 13, Devil Rays 7.
 Neither starting pitcher made it past the 3rd inning.
-The Rangers offense was led by Kevin Mench’s 3-5 with a Grand Slam and 5 RBI, and Michael Young’s 5-5 with 3 2Bs and 5 RBI.
+The Rangers offense was led by Kevin Mench’s 3-for-5 with a grand slam and 5 RBI, and Michael Young’s 5-for-5 with 3 doubles and 5 RBI.
 A third visit in 2007 resulted in another win for the Rangers as they defeated the Orioles 4-3 in extra innings.